mhakimsaputra17/preferences-claude-ai/README.md

 - 🌐 Multi-language support (English, Spanish, French, German)
 - 🔔 Notification toggles
 - 🤖 Claude AI integration for conversational preference management
-- ⚡ Real-time updates via WebSockets
+- ⚠️ ~~Real-time updates via WebSockets~~ (Coming soon)

+> **Note**: Real-time synchronization between Claude Desktop and the web interface is currently under development and not fully functional in this version.

 This application demonstrates how web applications can be enhanced with AI assistants that manipulate the same underlying data as the traditional UI, creating a seamless dual-interface experience.